cloudfoundry/docs-bosh/content/jobs.md

           Default is `nil`.

 !!!
 Note
-    Within a peoperty definition, `default` is used by the Director, and `description`, `default` and `example` are displayed by the [release index](/releases).
+    Within a property definition, `default` is used by the Director, and `description`, `default` and `example` are displayed by the [release index](/releases).
 In turns, other keys like `type` are used only for convenience, like Concourse does `env` keys in the